samiralam/rules-compendium/docs/phb/3-character-classes/ranger.md

 ***Multiattack Defense.*** When a creature hits you with an attack roll, that creature has [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on all other attack rolls against you this turn.

-#### Level 11: Superior Hunter’s Prey
+#### Level 11: Superior Hunter's Prey

-Once per turn when you deal damage to a creature marked by your [Hunter’s Mark](/spells/2619166-hunters-mark), you can also deal that spell’s extra damage to a different creature that you can see within 30 feet of the first creature.
+Once per turn when you deal damage to a creature marked by your [Hunter's Mark](/spells/2619166-hunters-mark), you can also deal that spell's extra damage to a different creature that you can see within 30 feet of the first creature.

-#### Level 15: Superior Hunter’s Defense
+#### Level 15: Superior Hunter's Defense

 When you take damage, you can take a Reaction to give yourself Resistance to that damage and any other damage of the same type until the end of the current turn.